cajacko/writing/writing/no-voting.md

 NOTE: Caveat, if the world starts properly going to shit, or the difference between the big parties become huge

-## Overall is the benefit gained worth the consequences
+## Overall, is the benefit gained worth the consequences?

 Nope